tomzx/blog.tomrochette.com-content/agi/books/paul-jorgensen-software-testing-a-craftsmans-approach/article.md

 * The rationale behind boundary value testing is that errors tend to occur near the extreme values of an input variable
 * The single fault assumption: Failures are only rarely the result of the simultaneous occurrence of two (or more) faults

+## 6 Equivalence Class Testing
+* Two problems occur with robust forms
+	* The specification does not define what the expected output for an invalid input should be
+	* Strongly typed languages eliminate the need for the consideration of invalid inputs

+## 6.1 Equivalence Classes
+* The idea of equivalence class testing is to identify test cases by using one element from each equivalence class.
+If the equivalence classes are chosen wisely, this greatly reduces the potential redundancy among test cases

+## 6.3.1 Weak Normal Equivalence Class Testing
+* Weak normal equivalence class testing is accomplished by using one variable from each equivalence class (interval) in a test case
+* What can we learn from a weak normal equivalence class test case that fails, that is, one for which the expected and actual outputs are inconsistent?
+	* There could be a problem with $x_1$, or a problem with $x_2$, or maybe an interaction between the two

+## 6.3.2 Strong Normal Equivalence Class Testing
+* Strong normal equivalence class testing is based on the multiple fault assumption, so we need test cases from each element of the Cartesian product of the equivalence classes

+## 6.3.3 Weak Robust Equivalence Class Testing
+* The process of weak robust equivalence class testing is a simple extension of that for weak normal equivalence class testing - pick test cases such that each equivalence class is represented

+## 6.3.4 Strong Robust Equivalence Class Testing
+* We obtain test cases from each element of the Cartesian product of all the equivalence classes, both valid and invalid

+## 7 Decision Table-Based Testing
+## 7.1 Decision Tables
+* Decision tables in which all the conditions are binary are called Limited Entry Decision Tables (LETDs)
+* If conditions are allowed to have several values, the resulting tables are called Extended Entry Decision Tables (EEDTs)

+## 7.7 Guidelines and Observations
+* The decision table technique is indicated for applications characterized by any of the following:
+	* Prominent if-then-else logic
+	* Logical relationships among input variables
+	* Calculations involving subsets of the input variables
+	* Cause-and-effect relationships between inputs and outputs
+	* High cyclomatic complexity
+* Decision tables do not scale up very well.
+There are several way to deal with this - use extended entry decision tables, algebraically simplify tables, "factor" large tables into smaller ones, and look for repeating patterns of condition entries

 # See also

 # Sources
+* Jorgensen, Paul C. Software Testing: A Craftsman’s Approach.
+CRC press, 2016.